Arun Khetarpal: Legacy

 The Commander of the Pakistan tank battalion is said to have met the Indian battalion commander after the battle and made enquiries about 2nd Lieutenant Khetarpal's tank since he was very impressed with the gallantry of this particular tank's commander.

-In 2001, Brigadier M.L.
-Khetarpal – then 81 years old – felt a strong desire to visit his birthplace at Sargodha, now in Pakistan.
-At Lahore airport, Brigadier M.L.
-Khetarpal was met by Brigadier Khawja Mohammad Naser, who took it upon himself to be Brigadier M.L.
-Khetarpal host and guide.
-Brigadier Naser really went out of way to ensure that Brigadier M.L.
-Khetarpal had a satisfying and nostalgic visit to his old house in Sargodha.
-Upon his return to Lahore he was once again the guest of Brigadier Naser for three days.
+In 2001, Brigadier M. L. Khetarpal wanted to visit his birthplace at Sargodha, now in Pakistan.
+At Lahore airport, Brigadier M. L. Khetarpal was met by Brigadier Khwaja Mohammad Naser, who became Brigadier M.L.
+Khetarpal's host and guide.

-Brigadier M.L.
-Khetarpal was overwhelmed by the extreme kindness, deference, courtesy and respect bestowed upon him by Brigadier Naser and by all the members of his family and his many servants.
-However Brigadier Khetarpal felt that something was amiss but could not make out what it was.
-Was it the long silences that punctuated their animated conversation or was it the look of compassion in the eyes of the women in the family?
+Brigadier M. L. Khetarpal was overwhelmed by the extreme kindness, deference, courtesy and respect bestowed upon him by Brigadier Naser and by all the members of his family and his many servants.
+However Brigadier Khetarpal felt something was amiss but could not make out what it was, either the long silences that punctuated their conversation or the look of compassion in the women of the family.
 He could not make out but was sure he was being treated as someone very special.